Musa al-Sadr: Disappearance

-In 2021, Muqtada al-Sadr, the cousin of Musa Sadr and leader of the Sadrist Movement in Iraq, announced that a committee has been formed to investigate the fate of Musa Sadr.

-In September 2025 the BBC World Service reported on the possible discovery and identification of Musa al-Sadr's body in Libya by Lebanese-Swedish journalist Kassem Hamadé, who had been tipped off about a secret morgue in Tripoli while reporting on the 2011 Libyan Revolution.
-The bodies in the morgue were believed to have been preserved for 20-30 years.
+In 2021, Muqtada al-Sadr, al-Sadr's cousin and leader of the Sadrist Movement in Iraq, announced that a committee has been formed to investigate the fate of Musa Sadr.
+In September 2025 the BBC World Service reported on the possible discovery and identification of al-Sadr's body in Libya by Lebanese-Swedish journalist Kassem Hamadé, who had been tipped off about a secret morgue in Tripoli while reporting on the 2011 Libyan Revolution.
+The bodies in the morgue were believed to have been preserved for 20–30 years.
 Upon investigating, Hamadé took a photograph of the corpse of an unusually large, bearded man, who bore signs of execution.
 Facial recognition analysis performed using the photograph by Hussain Ugail of the University of Bradford revealed a match with al-Sadr's confirmed appearance, indicating that the body likely belonged to al-Sadr himself or a close relative.
-Hamadé further disclosed that he had taken a sample of the corpse's hair for DNA analysis and sent it to the Lebanese government but the file had been declared lost due to "technical reasons."
+Hamadé further disclosed that he had taken a sample of the corpse's hair for DNA analysis and sent it to the Lebanese government but the file had been declared lost due to "technical reasons".

 The BBC documentary also presented footage of an interview of the former Libyan minister of justice, Mustafa Abdel Jalil, who stated that al-Sadr had been murdered in a Libyan jail and that Libyan officials had forged documents to make it appear as if al-Sadr had left Libya for Italy.
 Jalil also stated that the order to kill al-Sadr was given by Gaddafi.
 The BBC report further explores possibilities that al-Sadr had been murdered by the Gaddafi regime at the behest of either the operatives of the Iranian Shia leader Ayatollah Ruhollah Khomeini or Yasir Arafat's PLO, both of whom saw the moderate al-Sadr as a threat to their power.
 Al-Sadr's family representatives and the Amal leadership rejected the BBC's findings but agreed to take Hamadé's evidence into consideration in their own investigation.

-On 17 October 2025, a Lebanese court ordered the release on bail of Muammar Gaddafi's son, Hannibal Gaddafi, who had been detained in Lebanon since 2015 on charges related to Sadr's disappearance.
+On 17 October 2025, a Lebanese court ordered the release on bail of Muammar Gaddafi's son, Hannibal Gaddafi, who had been detained in Lebanon since 2015 on charges related to al-Sadr's disappearance.